Roger Schank: Personal life and death

 Schank was married three times.
-His first marriage, to Diane Levine, with whom he had two children,ended in divorce after 26 years.
+His first marriage, to Diane Levine, with whom he had two children, ended in divorce after 26 years.
 He later married Annie Payeur Schank twice - first in 2002, and then, after they divorced in 2011, they remarried around 2012.

 Schank had homes in Palm Beach, Florida and rural Quebec.
 In Florida, he was a neighbor of Jeffrey Epstein, and attended an artificial intelligence conference sponsored by him on his island in 2002, six years before Epstein was convicted of sex offenses in 2008.
 After the conviction, Schank showed public support for him.

-During the pandemic, while living in Quebec, he fell ill with Ataxia, a neurological disorder characterized by a loss of full control over bodily movements.
-After a period of failing health, Payeur placed Schank in a nursing home in Shelburne, Vermont, rarely visiting.
-During this time, Schank called his adult children complaining of neglect and asked them to retain a lawyer on his behalf, so that he could be removed from the facility.
-The children gathered a team of legal experts, however, Schank told Payeur about this plan and she abruptly quashed the family's attempts to help him.
-Increasingly isolated and miserable, Schank stopped taking his heart medication, intentionally hastening his own death.
-Schank died alone at the facility, estranged from his children, while Payeur was vacationing in Panama.
-She refused to allow the children to attend their father's funeral.
-Schank died from heart failure under hospice care in Shelburne, Vermont, on January 29, 2023, at the age of 76.
+Epstein files were released in 2026 that contained emails from Schank that are widely considered to be deeply misogynist.
+Schank frequently asserted that women lacked intelligence.
+He wrote, “this is why I lost interest in pussy; I knew I could have any girl I wanted on my terms; done.”
+The pair also regularly disparaged the intelligence of other experts in their correspondence, and Schank repeatedly used a racial slur when referring to Black experts.